 Coming into Death Valley is no easy task for most programs, but that all depends on who you’re asking.
-Both LSU and Clemson play in “Death Valley,” but neither has ever played on the other’s field.
-Turns out, we’re finally going to find out where the real Death Valley is.
+Both LSU and Clemson play in “Death Valley,” but neither has ever played on the other team’s field.
+They’ve only played three times before, and only in bowl games, but that’s all about to change.
+We’re finally going to find out where the real Death Valley is

+The two Tigers’ programs have scheduled a home-and-home series for the 2025-26 regular season.
 Clemson will play host the first game, welcoming LSU into Memorial Stadium to kick off the 2025 season on August 30.
 The following year, LSU hosts Clemson at Tiger Stadium on September 5, 2026.

 “The series against LSU continues the philosophy we have had at Clemson for many years of looking to add another Power 5 opponent to our schedule outside of our annual rivalry game with the University of South Carolina,” Clemson Athletic Director Dan Radakovich said.
 “We are excited about playing a school with LSU’s rich football tradition.
 We know our fans will enjoy visiting Baton Rouge, and we know they will provide our renowned Clemson hospitality to the fans from LSU.”

 Kudos to both programs for setting this one up and not shying away from a cupcake non-conference football schedule like their joint arch-rival Alabama is often criticized for doing.